How Much Does a Mommy Makeover Cost?

 • compression garments and any other supplies required for your recovery period

-Also be sure to ask how your surgeon handles revision surgery costs, in case you aren’t happy with your initial results.
+Also ask up-front how your surgeon handles revision surgery costs, in case you aren’t happy with your results or have a complication.

 Is a mommy makeover worth the money?

-Mommy makeover surgery has a 95% Worth It Rating on RealSelf, so a solid majority of patients who reviewed their procedure say the results were worth the expense (and recovery time of up to a month).
+Mommy makeover surgery has a 95% Worth It Rating from reviewers on RealSelf.
+A solid majority of patients who reviewed their procedure say the enhancement they got was worth the expense (and recovery time of up to a month).

-An expertly performed mommy makeover can be transformative, restoring or improving on your pre-baby body with long-lasting results.
+An expertly performed mommy makeover can be transformative, restoring or improving on your pre-pregnancy body with long-lasting results, but it’s always important to have realistic expectations—and find a qualified surgeon who can give you good results, safely.

 Your total cost will depend on these factors.